 A note on greetings: Parents want to see their child greeted warmly at the start of the day and rightfully so.
 Our greeting time extends until 9:05.
 After that, we start activities and the focus of the staff must move forward.
 For your child to have that warm beginning, it is important that you arrive on time.

-Suggestions: Please share your feedback, suggestions, and critique regarding any aspect of the camp’s program with us.
+Suggestions: Please share your feedback, suggestions, and critiques regarding any aspect of the camp’s program with us.
 Your input allows us to constantly improve and upgrade our program, and we value it greatly.

 FREQUENTLY ASKED QUESTIONS